 The bound (6.1) and its approximations at large Nusselt numbers (6.4) or (6.5) are not expected to be very tight.
-In the limit $\mathcal{D} \to 0$, where the anelastic model should converge toward the Boussinesq model, we can readily see that it is less tight than the original bound by Howard by a factor nearly 20, while the bound (A 12) obtained in appendix A for the optimal value a{min} is still a factor 14 above (see Fig. 1).
+In the limit $\mathcal{D} \to 0$, where the anelastic model should converge towards the Boussinesq model, we can readily see that it is less tight than the original bound by Howard by a factor of nearly 20, whereas the bound (A12) obtained in Appendix A for the optimal value a{min} is still a factor of 14 above (see figure 1).
 Concerning large values of \mathcal{D} , our bound is made very large owing to the divergent factor $(2 - \mathcal{D})^{-5/2}$.
 We think this is due to our inability to track the log-entropy flux near the cold boundary and, more fundamentally, this originates from the lack of an upper bound for entropy (we only have a lower bound).
-However, such a trend is not observed in numerical calculations, on the contrary an increase of the dissipation number seems to lead to a decrease of the heat flux (Curbelo et al. 2019).
+However, such a trend is not observed in numerical calculations; on the contrary, an increase of the dissipation number seems to lead to a decrease of the heat flux (Curbelo et al. 2019).

-In appendix C, we consider a model of turbulent diffusivity, rather than thermal conduction, with the gradient of entropy replacing the gradient of temperature.
+In Appendix C, we consider a model of turbulent diffusivity, rather than thermal conduction, with the gradient of entropy replacing the gradient of temperature.
 The analysis is pretty similar, except there is a condition on the vertical profile of the diffusivity (or conductivity) which must be verified otherwise a bound on the Nusselt number cannot be obtained rigorously.
 When the small-scale heat flux is modelled as $-c\nabla s$ that condition is $d_z(c/T_a^2) > 0$, and when the Fourier law of conduction is considered $-k\nabla T$, the condition is $d_z(k/T_a) > 0$.
-For instance the original model of uniform diffusivity from Lantz and Fan (1999) does not verify this condition, hence we cannot guarantee an upper bound for the Nusselt number.
-On the contrary the model of uniform conductivity of Mizerski and Tobias (2011) (or that of uniform conductivity for the Fourier law) does verify the condition and our bound is proven.
+For instance, the original model of uniform diffusivity from Lantz & Fan (1999) does not verify this condition, hence we cannot guarantee an upper bound for the Nusselt number.
+In contrast, the model of uniform conductivity of Mizerski & Tobias (2011) (or that of uniform conductivity for the Fourier law) does verify the condition and our bound is proven.

 Among the possible extensions of this work to other models, it would be interesting to consider fluids of infinite Prandtl number.
-In that case and in the Boussinesq model, tight upper bounds on the heat flow have been obtained (Doering et al. 2006).
-Also in the Boussinesq limit and when Coriolis forces are taken into account, upper bounds have been derived (Tilgner 2022a,b).
+In that case and in the Boussinesq model, tight upper bounds on the heat flow have been obtained (Doering, Otto & Reznikoff 2006).
+In addition, in the Boussinesq limit and when Coriolis forces are taken into account, upper bounds have been derived (Tilgner 2022a,b).
 Extending these results to a compressible model of convection would be relevant to planetary convection.
-For that purpose, we need to consider different models of equation of state for condensed matter, idealized (Alboussière et al. 2022) or more realistic (Ricard et al. 2022; Ricard and Alboussière 2023) concerning compressible convection in planetary interiors.
+For that purpose, we need to consider different models of equation of state for condensed matter, idealised (Alboussière et al. 2022) or more realistic (Ricard et al. 2022; Ricard & Alboussière 2023) concerning compressible convection in planetary interiors.